Taco John's: Subsequent booms and challenges

 Although Taco John's targeted smaller Midwestern and Western communities in its early years, the chain also began expanding its presence in larger metropolitan areas like Denver and Kansas City, where it had a minor presence since the 1980s.
 Taco John's also operates several outlets serving the U.S. Armed Forces through the Army and Air Force Exchange Service (AAFES).

 While some Taco John's have closed, others have opened, and new experiments have arisen.
 For example, in 2016, Taco John's saw its first Love's Travel Stop location open in Liberal, Kansas.
 This was not the first instance of a Travel Stop combo, with one of the more recent Taco John's opening in the Loves Travel Center of Berthoud in 2018.

 In April 2016, the company announced a deal to open 40 new stores in New York and Tennessee.
 The deal includes 20 stores in the New York City area and the Northeast with an option for 15 more.
 As of October 2016, the company had 390 restaurants spread throughout Wyoming and 24 other states.
 As of August 2021, there is only one New York location, in JFK airport.

 In 2017, Taco John's opened 10 new locations and expanded to Tennessee and Indiana.
 In 2019, it planned to open new locations in central Kentucky, Georgia, South Carolina and North Carolina.

 As of August 2021, there are 380 locations, with more planned.

 In 2022, Taco John's filed suit against a small Minnesota restaurant chain, Taco Chon, which it accused of stealing its image and likeness.

 Building prototypes

 Taco John's has had many different styles over the years.
 Their most recent one is best reflected by the Cheyenne restaurant, the first location to use this specific style, rebuilt in 2019.

 Trademarks

 Taco John's has adopted and trademarked the term "West-Mex" to describe their food and service attitude.
 The company defines "West-Mex" food as having fresh, bold flavors, including their signature "Potato Olés", sauces, spices, and salsas.

-In 1989, the company trademarked the phrase "Taco Tuesday" in every state but New Jersey, where another restaurant already had trademarked the phrase.
+In 1989, the company trademarked the phrase "Taco Tuesday" in every U.S. state except New Jersey, where another restaurant had already trademarked it.
+As of 2023, Taco John's had abandoned its trademark on the phrase.